oumatoulacen/alx_travel_app_0x01/alx_travel_app/README.md

-Build API views to manage listings and bookings, and ensure the endpoints are documented with Swagger.
+Define the database models, create serializers for API data representation, and implement a management command to seed the database.